medplum/medplum/packages/docs/docs/auth/user-management-guide/user-management-guide.md

 3. Create a ProjectMembership that links User, ProfileResource and access policy
 4. (Optional) send an email invite user

-:::caution Note
+:::danger Note

-Do not delete Patient, Practitioner or RelatedPerson resources that belong to ProjectMemberships.
+Do not delete [`Patient`](/docs/api/fhir/resources/patient), [`Practitioner`](/docs/api/fhir/resources/practitioner) or [`RelatedPerson`](/docs/api/fhir/resources/relatedperson) resources that belong to [`ProjectMemberships`](/docs/api/fhir/medplum/projectmembership).
 This will cause the login to be non-functional.
-Do not edit or change the ProjectMembership resources directly.
+Do not edit or change the [`ProjectMembership`](/docs/api/fhir/medplum/projectmembership) resources directly.
+If you do delete one of these resources, you will need to register a new project.

 :::